amaloz/ae-generator/README.md

 Then run:

+> (optional) oasis setup

 > ocaml setup.ml -configure

 > ocaml setup.ml -build

 To reproduce the results from the paper, run the following:

-> ./mosynth.native -all -block-size 10 -valid-count -print-modes > valid
+> ./mosynth.native -all -block-size 10 -valid-count

-> ./mocheck.native -file valid -is-decryptable > decryptable

-> ./mocheck.native -file decryptable -is-secure > secure
+> ./mosynth.native -all -block-size 10 -decryptable-count

+> ./mosynth.native -all -block-size 10

 Please e-mail "amaloz at cs dot umd dot edu" if you encounter any issues.